5 Min Read

 GRAPHIC - UK growth accelerated into the end of 2016:

 Inflation has begun to rise quickly in response to the sharp fall in the value of the pound since the Brexit vote and the rise in global oil prices.
 It stood at 1.8 percent in January and the BoE predicts it will peak at 2.8 percent in the first half of next year.
 Many private economists say it is heading above 3 percent.

 British workers have seen their pay eaten away by rising prices for many of the years following the financial crisis and a brief respite, caused by inflation's fall to zero in 2015, looks set to end soon.
 While inflation is on the rise, wage growth is slowing, according to official data.
 Pay growth, adjusted for inflation the lowest since October 2014.
 The BoE expects pay will rise 3 percent in 2017, up from the most recent reading of 2.2 percent, but its forecasts have often proven overly optimistic.

 GRAPHIC - UK wage growth ebbs away as inflation rises

-prices continue to grow, adding to the mixed picture.
+However, consumer confidence has remained robust and house prices continue to grow, adding to the mixed picture.

 GRAPHIC - UK retail sales suffer back-to-back falls